Updated May 2019

 What is a Closet Cleanout?

-Closet Cleanout is a new type of fundraiser – one that raises money for your school, provides much needed funds for charity (Red Nose) and also encourages families to donate unwanted clothes and toys that are often just cluttering up the house.
+Closet Cleanout is a new type of fundraiser – one that raises money for your school, provides much needed funds for charity (Red Nose) and also encourages families to donate unwanted clothes and Manchester items that are often just cluttering up the house.

 Once a drive is booked (via email or phone), bags are delivered which can be handed out to families.
 Typically one bag is provided to every family in the school, but you can also use garbage or shopper bags if required.
 There is no limit to how many bags you can collect.